 Hope was honoured to have the Kent Film Festival name “The Hope Award for Outstanding Work in Documentary Filmmaking” after her and her work.
 Eyes sold to Moviola, The Short Film Channel.

-Leslie's episodic work includes Lost in Space, The Order and Ghost Wars for Netflix, Snow Piercer for TNT, and next up is Sweet Tooth for Netflix.
+Leslie's episodic work includes Lost in Space, The Order and Ghost Wars for Netflix, Snow Piercer for TNT.
 Additional work includes ABC’s Emergence and Law&Order: SVU for NBC.
 She has directed several episodes of the period procedural The Murdoch Mysteries, Aftermath for Halfire Entertainment/SyFy, Frankie Drake for the CBC, and Van Helsing for Nomadic Pictures.
 With Jon Eskenas, she served as Executive Producer on The Bling Ring for Dick Clark Productions.
 Leslie wrote and directed the hilarious, award-winning short GAYKEITH, and created its accompanying web campaign.
 GAYKEITH became a viral internet hit and was picked up for distribution by Tricon Films.

 Leslie produced the feature film Lie Exposed, directed by Jerry Ciccoritti, based on Jeff Kober’s play Pornography.
 Lie Exposed was recently sold to Mongrel Media for theatrical distribution and Crave for Canadian broadcast, as well as Indican Pictures for US theatrical and international distribution.
 Leslie also directed and executive produced the short film Buried Treasure, which won the Rome International Film Festival as Best Narrative Short.

 She is attached to direct the J-Horror feature, Blood Wish, the comedy thriller mash up Ding Dong Ditch and the psychological thriller, Snow Man, based on best-selling author Carolyn Chute’s acclaimed novel.
 Leslie will direct the pilot for X-treme Medicine, a docu-reality series she co-created.